garikAsplund/garik.codes/src/routes/blog/Space.md

 > “Houston, we have a problem,” may make for a good movie; it’s no way to write software.

 NASA loves relying on old, expensive software with in-house code because it is safe for mission-critical systems.
 Think of NASA as the anti-Silicon Valley.
+The shuttle group even had a slogan, very much their own:

+> The sooner you fall behind, the more time you will have to catch up.

 ![Historically bad advice](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5c/Mark_Zuckerberg_-_Move_Fast_and_Break_Things.jpg/1664px-Mark_Zuckerberg_-_Move_Fast_and_Break_Things.jpg "Do NOT do this in space")